cfpb/development/guides/documentation.md

 When referencing external links, try to make the references as specific as possible, for example by using page hash links
 ([like this](https://github.com/cfpb/development/#guides)) to target specific places on the page.
-When referencing specific lines in source code, consider linking to specific releases or commit hashes instead of the master branch ([this](https://github.com/cfpb/cfgov-refresh/blob/7.2.2/tox.ini#L105) or [this](https://github.com/cfpb/cfgov-refresh/blob/fb16e906bc4935669f880c270ccf4e32b930b068/tox.ini#L105) instead of [this](https://github.com/cfpb/cfgov-refresh/blob/master/tox.ini#L105)) to help account for future changes to the referenced file.
+When referencing specific lines in source code, consider linking to specific releases or commit hashes instead of the master branch ([this](https://github.com/cfpb/cfgov-refresh/blob/7.2.2/tox.ini#L105) or [this](https://github.com/cfpb/cfgov-refresh/blob/fb16e906bc4935669f880c270ccf4e32b930b068/tox.ini#L105) instead of [this](https://github.com/cfpb/cfgov-refresh/blob/master/tox.ini#L105)) when the file being linked to is likely to change often and a specific line reference would be hard to maintain.
+Links to the master branch of source code should be used as long as the documentation is updated appropriately when the source files are.